-Behaviour Intervention Action

-Persistent level 2 behaviour Constant disobedience Answering back Name calling Swearing Spitting Breaches of the online safety policy Verbal choice chart (KS1) Written choice chart (KS2) (Appendix 3) Send to Year Group Leader and decide on appropriate time out Pupil to miss morning playtime with class teacher / Year group leader 3 questions What did you do?
+Behaviour Intervention Action Persistent level 2 behaviour Constant disobedience Answering back Name calling Swearing Spitting Breaches of the online safety policy Covid 19 amendment Coughing purposefully in someone's face Verbal choice chart (KS1) Written choice chart (KS2) (Appendix 3) Send to Year Group Leader and decide on appropriate time out Pupil to miss morning playtime with class teacher / Year group leader 3 questions What did you do?
 What should/could you have done?
 What will you do now to put it right?
-Recorded in Class behaviour file as a Stage 3 behaviour For KS2 Choice chart kept in Behaviour file.
+Peg moved to cloud 3 Recorded in Class behaviour file/CPOMS as a Stage 3 behaviour For KS2 Choice chart kept in Behaviour file.
 Parent contacted by the class teacher

-Covid 19 amendment , , ,

-Coughing purposefully in someone's face Peg moved to cloud 3

-Choice Chart